po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/02-Stu_Curl_Debug/README.md

 # cURL Debug

-In this activity, you will work with a partner using cURL { @TODO LEARNING OBJECTIVE }.
+In this activity, you will work with a partner using cURL

 ## Instructions